-I am a teaching artist at The Loft Literary Center in Minneapolis, as well as an Adviser in Creative Non-Fiction for Foreword: A Writing Apprenticeship, a two-year intensive program for writers working on book-length projects.
+I am a teaching artist at The Loft Literary Center in Minneapolis, as well as an Adviser in Creative Non-Fiction for Foreword: A Writing Apprenticeship, a two-year intensive program for writers working on book-length projects which will, unfortunately, end in January of 2015 when the currently enrolled students are finished.
+I will be leaving Foreword in January 2014.
 The classes I teach include “Beginning Creative Non-Fiction,” “The Personal Essay,” “The Un/Common Story,” and “Learning Memoir from the Masters,” as well as occasional workshops on creative process or aspects of craft.

-I have not scheduled any classes for the remainder of 2013 because I am reserving my time, except for that devoted to Foreword, to work on a book that is long overdue.
-Click on Foreword, above, to find out how to apply for that program.
+I have not scheduled any classes for the remainder of 2013 or for winter/spring 2014 because I am reserving my time to work on a book that is long overdue.
+Stay tuned . . .

 Good News About My Current and Former Loft Students